kernelby123/Lazy_Action-Recoverys-Builder/README.md

  * Build Target (boot, reecovery, vendorboot)
  * LDCHECK (path to your target binary file, ie. `system/bin/qseecomd`)
    - If you are building manually/locally and you want to use ldcheck for checking dependencies, visit [THIS](https://github.com/TeamWin/android_device_qcom_twrp-common/tree/android-11#using-ldcheck-to-find-dependencies) this for guide.

 ## Notes
-   - Initially, this workflow only supports up to 2 branches for manifest 11.0 to 12.1, if you build below 11.0, add it yourself.
-   - manifest 11.0 have included Android 9 and Android 10 encryption.
+   - Manifest 11.0 also supports Android 9 and Android 10 decryption.

 ## Credits
 - https://github.com/CaptainThrowback